How is the USCS survey administered?

 Audience Modeling

-In order to model our proprietary USCS attributes onto cookies to provide targeting and addressable insights, we must first understand the relationships between survey responses and online behavior.
-To do this, Resonate creates a single-source response set of survey answers and online behaviors.
-Online behaviors are populated through traffic partnerships spanning several million unique domains and hundreds of millions of pages, which are analyzed using advanced natural language processing techniques to identify the topic graph of each person at the attribute level.
+Resonate models its proprietary USCS attributes to eligible devices to provide targeting and addressable insights.
+We do this by understanding relationships between survey responses and online behavior, using our USCS panelist data and online behaviors sourced from trusted partners that provide internet traffic data spanning several million unique domains and hundreds of millions of pages, which are analyzed using advanced natural language processing techniques to identify the topic graph of each person at the attribute level.

 For more information on audience modeling, please visit this page.